awsdocs/amazon-mq-developer-guide/doc_source/ensuring-effective-amazon-mq-performance.md

 By default, the `concurrentStoreAndDispatch` flag is set to `true`\.
 If your consumers are slower than your producers, or if the combined number of your consumers is insufficient, set the flag to `false`\.

-For a detailed overview, see [Concurrent Store and Dispatch for Queues](concurrent-store-and-dispatch-for-queues.md)\.
+For a detailed overview, see [Concurrent Store and Dispatch for Queues in Amazon MQ](concurrent-store-and-dispatch-for-queues.md)\.
 For an example configuration, see [concurrentStoreAndDispatchQueues](child-element-details.md#concurrentStoreAndDispatchQueues)\.